Qlik-Branch/qonnections-ski-simulator/README.md

 - NodeJS
 - corectl - https://github.com/qlik-oss/corectl
 - For the maps to work you'll need a Qlik GeoAnalytics implementation
+- A webcam.
+The React app needs to use a webcam to scan QR codes (which are included in this source)

 ## Getting Started